WLaeremans/Polymer_networks_with_ring-forming_catch_bonds/README.md

 This notebook analyzes the tensile-test simulations performed in `3_tensile_test` and reproduces the main figures presented in the manuscript and supplementary information.

-The analysis combines reaction statistics (`bond_info` files) with the mechanical data (`.csv` files containing stress and box dimensions) generated during the creep simulations.
+The analysis combines reaction statistics (`bond_info` files) with mechanical data (`.csv` files containing stress and box dimensions) generated during the creep simulations.

 ### Required Folder Structure

-The notebook expects one directory for each target stress:
+The notebook expects one directory for each applied target stress:

 ```text
 data/